andy-byers/mewjson/README.md

 > Please don't use it for anything important!

 # mewjson
-a tiny JSON parser
+a tiny JSON library

 ## Requirements
 The library requires the following to compile:
 + CMake version 3.14 or later
 + C compiler with support for C11

+## Features
++ Uses a packed parse tree representation to save memory

 ## Caveats
-+ Only supports SAX-style (callback-based) parsing
++ Only supports DOM-style (parse tree-based) parsing
-+ Parser uses dynamic memory (usually 1 allocation, about equal to the size of the input)
++ Parser uses dynamic memory
 + Real number parsing is very slow (uses `strtod()`)

 ## API